General Laboratory Description

 General Description of Student Activities

 Students will have the opportunity to participate in lab activities to include literature reviews, data entry and analysis, writing journal articles and working with lab participants.
-Students will work with other members of the research lab, but may also have the opportunity to work with programs and personnel at Paraquad, our community partner.
+Students will work with other members of the research lab, but may also have the opportunity to work with programs and personnel at Paraquad, a community partner.
 Time requirements are in line with the Program in Occupational Therapy expectations.
 The laboratory activities are conducted at Paraquad’s Health and Wellness Center at 5200 Berthold Ave.; therefore, the ability to transition between 4444 Forest Park Ave. and Paraquad is necessary.

 Examples of Projects

 Ranked as the Number One OT Program in the Nation

 We welcome inquiries from prospective students, potential collaborators, community partners, alumni and others who want to connect with us.
 Please complete the form below to begin the conversation.

 Current, future, and accepted applicants are encouraged to visit.
 We also welcome people who are exploring career options and considering occupational therapy.
 Dr. Kathy Kniepmann, one of our faculty members, opens our visit sessions with an informal presentation and discussion, followed by a tour that’s led by one of our current occupational therapy students.